vidyalatha-badde/convolutionSeparable/guided_convolutionSeparable_SYCLmigration/README.md

 | Folder Name                   | Description
 |:---                           |:---
-| `01_dpct_output`              | Contains output of Intel® SYCLomatic Compatibility Tool which is fully migrated version of CUDA code.
+| `01_dpct_output`              | Contains output of SYCLomatic Tool which is fully migrated version of CUDA code.
 | `02_sycl_migrated_optimized`            | Contains the optimized sycl code

 ## Workflow For CUDA to SYCL migration